 Unlike migraine headaches, tension-type headaches are not accompanied by nausea and vomiting and are not made worse by physical activity, light, sounds, or smells.

 Episodic headaches may last 30 minutes to several days.
 They typically start several hours after waking and worsen as the day progresses.
 They rarely awaken patients from sleep.

 Chronic headaches may vary in intensity throughout the day but are almost always present.

 Diagnosis of tension-type headache is based on characteristic symptoms and a normal physical examination, which includes a neurologic examination.
 Potential triggers for chronic tension-type headache should be identified and treated.

-If severe headaches are thought to be tension-type headaches, the diagnosis should be reconsidered because severe tension-type headaches are rare.
+If severe headaches are thought to be tension-type headaches, the diagnosis should be reconsidered because severe tension-type headaches are often migraines.